James 'Bull' Jenkins -- Orangeburg

+There will be a private family service to be held at a later date.

-Arrangement will be announced later by Al Jenkins Funeral Home of Orangeburg.
+Public viewing will be held from 3 to 7 p.m.
+Wednesday May 5, at Al Jenkins Funeral Home of Orangeburg following COVID-19 guidelines.

 Post a comment as